15.7 miles

 Detailed Description

-Backcountry Adventure - Chilcotins Day 1 is a 16 mile less popular intermediate route located near Big Creek Provincial Park British Columbia.
+Backcountry Adventure - Chilcotins Day 1 is a 16 mile moderately popular intermediate route located near Big Creek Provincial Park British Columbia.
 This mountain bike only route can be used one direction and has a moderate overall physical rating.
 This route includes 5 trails.
 This route climbs 3,388 ft with a max elevation of 7,615 ft then descends -4,796 ft.

 Local Trail Association